ytaki0801/btLISP/README.md

 * `read` with `current-input-port` as standard input port
 * `write`, `+` needed to self-compile

-Note that the above functions are curried, same as closures in VM, so you must call twice if the function needs two values.
+Note that the above functions are curried, same as closures in VM, so you must `app` twice if the function needs two arguments.

 ### Other features in VM

 * comments between ";" and end of the line
 * NO `#t` NOR `#f` as boolean values
-* NO dot notation NOR single quotation as quote
+* NO dot notation NOR single quotation as `quote`
 * NO global environment

 ## License